-Our clubs are divided into four main categories: social identity, mission, publications, and interest.
+Clubs are divided into four main categories: social identity, mission, publications, and interest.

-Asian Students Association (ASA)
+Asian Students Alliance (ASA)

 Black Student Union (BSU)